 Once a brand has defined those few targets, the plan is then to develop separate marketing strategies for each.

 This type of market targeting is one of the most common.
 It makes sense for brands to identify several market segments and then design separate, concentrated strategies for each.
-In this way, companies don’t just constantly churn out products that are all the same, with no uniqueness, in the hope that consumers will just eat up whatever is offered to them.
-Segmented market targeting understands that consumers fit into different groups that require, and respond well to, personalisation.
+In this way, companies don’t just constantly churn out products that are all the same, with no unique selling point, in the hope consumers will just buy whatever is offered to them.
+Segmented market targeting understands that consumers fit into different groups that require and respond well to personalisation.

-Take the iconic sportswear brand Nike, for example.
-In terms of footwear, they mostly sell trainers.
+Take the iconic sportswear brand Nike.
+In terms of footwear, they are most well known for their trainers.
 But they wouldn’t get very far simply advertising one, single brand ‘trainers’.
-Like most other clothing brands, Nike offers different products for different segments.
+Like most other apparel brands, Nike offers different products for different segments.

 They love selling trainers, and they love selling trainers to you.
 But who are you?
 Are you a runner, weightlifter, cyclist, gym-goer, golfer, outdoorsy-type, or someone who simply loves sports footwear fashion?
 Well if you answered yes, or even ‘no’, to any of those options, Nike will have the footwear you’re after.